-The principal competitor for FloChecTM is the standard blood pressure cuff ankle-brachial index, or ABI, device.
-FloChecTM does not include a blood pressure cuff.
-We are not aware of another product that performs digital ABI without the use of a blood pressure cuff.
+The principal competitor for $FloChec^{TM}$ is the standard blood pressure cuff ankle-brachial index, or ABI, device.
 There are several companies that manufacture the traditional ABI device, which range in price from \$2,500 to \$20,000.
 Some of these companies are much larger than us and have more financial resources and their own distributor network.
 The traditional ABI devices are differentiated by the degree of automation designed into each product.
 ABI devices that rely more heavily on operator assessment (i.e., listening to the return of pulse while decreasing cuff pressure), are thought to have less objectivity in their measurement.
-We know of no direct 'digital ABI' competitor to FloChecTM.
+We know of no direct 'digital ABI' competitor to $FloChec^{TM}$.
 Because standard ABI devices require a better trained operator, the products are usually sold to specialized vascular labs that are supervised by a vascular surgeon, with the tests performed by a licensed vascular technician.
 It is not uncommon for such ABI devices to be marketed to the offices of internists, podiatrists, endocrinologists or most cardiologists.